 2. Confirming stakeholder issues through a standardized data collection process in order to develop baseline measurements and track increases in local foods procurement (i.e. a system for benchmarking results)."

-City of Thunder Bay has also published its procurement plan, which outlines the challenges of local food procurement, it's model for procuring locally, and procurement activities the city has conduct.
-You can find the report here.
+The City of Thunder Bay has also published its procurement plan, which outlines the challenges of local food procurement, it's model for procuring locally, and procurement activities the city has conduct.

-Lastly, Thunder Bay has created a procurement and resource guide for purchasers of all stripes, offering tips, suggestions, tools and templates to simplify local food purchasing, click here to read the guide.
+Lastly, Thunder Bay has created a procurement and resource guide for purchasers of all stripes, offering tips, suggestions, tools and templates to simplify local food purchasing.